Shashank23codes/MYBLOGSITE/README.md

 AnimBlog is a dynamic Flask-based web application that serves as a platform for anime enthusiasts to share their thoughts, experiences, and insights about anime culture.

+NOW IT IS ONLY FOR THE DESKTOP USE ADN OHTHER FEARTURE AND WILL COMMING SOON...

 ## 🌟 Features

 - **Modern UI Design**: Clean and responsive interface with a focus on readability